 How we store your personal information

-We take appropriate measures to ensure that all personal information is kept secure including security measures to prevent personal data from being accidentally lost, or used or accessed in an unauthorised way, for the duration of your use of Our Services.
+We take appropriate measures to ensure that all personal information is kept secure including security measures to prevent personal data from being accidentally lost, or used or accessed in an unauthorized way, for the duration of your use of Our Services.
 We limit access to your personal information to those who have a genuine business need to know it.
-Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.
+Those processing your information will do so only in an authorized manner and are subject to a duty of confidentiality.

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where We are legally required to do so.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do Our best to protect your personal information, We cannot guarantee the security of your information transmitted to the Website, therefore any transmission remains at your own risk.
-Once we have received your information, We will use strict procedures and security features in order to prevent unauthorised access.
+Once we have received your information, We will use strict procedures and security features in order to prevent unauthorized access.

 Keeping your personal information up to date